0xfr0ntier/Caeser-Cipher-python/README.md

 # Caeser Cipher

-Caeser Cipher encoder/decoder written in python 2.7
+Caeser Cipher encoder and decoder written in python.